-ICD for sustained ventricular arrhythmia not associated with incapacity
+ICD implanted for sustained ventricular arrhythmia not associated with incapacity

-Must not drive for 1 month and may need to notify the DVLA.
+Must not drive for 1 month following implantation and must notify the DVLA.

-Driving may resume 1 month after implantation and the DVLA need not be notified, provided:
+Driving may resume 1 month after implantation provided:

-- presentation was a 'non-disqualifying' cardiac event - i.e. haemodynamically stable sustained ventricular tachycardia without incapacity - LV ejection fraction is greater than 35% - no fast ventricular tachycardia (VT) induced on electrophysiological study - i.e. RR interval of less than 250 milliseconds during the postimplantation study, any induced VT could be paceterminated by the ICD twice, without acceleration.
+- presentation was a 'non-disqualifying' cardiac event - i.e. haemodynamically stable sustained ventricular tachycardia without incapacity - LV ejection fraction is greater - no fast ventricular tachycardia (VT) induced on electrophysiological study - i.e. RR interval of less than 250 milliseconds - during the postimplantation study, any induced VT could be paceterminated by the ICD twice, without acceleration.

-Note: should ICD subsequently deliver anti-tachycardia pacing and/or shock therapy (except during normal clinical testing), the DVLA must be notified and the restrictions must be applied as for sustained ventricular arrhythmia associated with incapacity (see page 47).
+Note: should ICD subsequently deliver anti-tachycardia pacing and/or shock therapy (except during normal clinical testing), the DVLA must be notified and the restrictions must be applied as for sustained ventricular arrhythmia associated with incapacity (see page 54).